Has-Needs/docs/Has-Needs_Project.md

 **Cultural Sovereignty Preservation, A New Model for Collective IP**: The protocol’s emergent ontology allows indigenous knowledge systems to remain intact without forced translation into external vocabularies—a capability that doesn’t exist in current humanitarian technology.
 This is a groundbreaking solution to the problem of "digital colonialism."
 It is the first system that allows for the **collective ownership and granular, contract-based control of intangible cultural heritage.** It gives indigenous communities and other groups a tool to preserve their wisdom, control its use, and be compensated for sharing it, all without ceding ownership to an external institution.

 **Privacy-by-Design Crisis Response**: Traditional emergency management requires extensive data collection that traumatizes vulnerable populations.
 Has-Needs enables coordination without surveillance, preserving privacy even during life-threatening situations.
-This surety is a guarantee of continued use, and thereby offering unprecedented situaitonal awareness across all domains - leading to reinforement of interdependece and systemic trust.
+This surety is a guarantee of continued use, and thereby offering unprecedented situational awareness across all domains - leading to reinforcement of interdependence and systemic trust.

 ## Novel in Emergency Management
 Current emergency management literature focuses exclusively on centralized coordination through hierarchical command structures.
 Has-Needs represents the first sovereign emergency management paradigm of community resilience that operates independently of government infrastructure while maintaining coordination capabilities.
 Importantly, Has-Needs restores the pre-disaster 1:1 relationship between message creation and responsive action.